Canon T4i vs Leica Digilux 3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T4i and Leica Digilux 3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T4i and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T4i and Digilux 3 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Leica Digilux 3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Leica Digilux 3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.